WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

      request's method.
    * The byte string ':url' to the byte string containing `exchange`'s request's effective request URI.
+   * For each request header field in `exchange`, the header field's name as a byte string to the header field's value as a byte string.
 1. The map mapping:
    * the byte string ':status' to the byte string containing `exchange`'s response's 3-digit status code, and